ValeriiaMur/React_trivia_app/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+## Additional features that I want to add:

+Unfortunately, I didnt have a lot of time for this project but I had a lot of fun!
+I know that this small app needs a lot of refactoring anf here are only the few things I would add to it:
+# Use Redux or Context API to manage state
+#